ropenscilabs/statistical-software/README.md

-conceptualisation of software development as an inherently *commercial* activity, and as such a great deal of most such models is arguably not directly applicable to notions of software lifecycles which might be typical of open source software.
+conceptualisation of software development as an inherently *commercial* activity, and as such a great deal of most such models is arguably not directly applicable to notions of software lifecycles which might be typical of open source software (although see Spencer et al. 2015 for an example).
 A few general comments are nevertheless instructive, including the following:

 > The software life cycle contains software engineering tasks and
 > documentation necessary to support the software validation effort.
 In